HawkBitPhp/hawkbit-presentation/README.md

 Ployglott and extensible presentation layer for different presentation engines.
-The presentation layer uses [`league/plates`](http://platesphp.com/) as default engine and could be extended with Twig, Smarty, Liquif, blade and further more.
+The presentation layer uses [`league/plates`](http://platesphp.com/) as default engine and could be extended with Twig, Smarty, Liquid, Blade and further more.

 ## Install